helmutkaufmann/wn-twigext-plugin/README.md

     {{ item.name }}&nbsp;
 {% endfor %}
 ```
+Output will be: John David

 # New Filters and Functions
-Often, a prject requires a few specific functions.
-These can be added by adding **twig/functions** or **twig/filters** to the current theme and place functions an filters in these directories.
-TwigExt will load all files startung with an underscore ** \_ ** and ending in **.php** and make the included filters and functions available in Twig.
+Often, a project requires a few specific functions.
+These can be added by adding **twig/functions** or **twig/filters** subdirectories to
+the current theme and include functions an filters in there.
+TwigExt will load all files startung with an underscore ** \_ ** and ending in **.php**
+and make the included filters and functions available in Twig.

 Functions are added as follow (by placing them, e.g, in **twig/functions/\_myFucntions.php** in the active themes directory):
 ```